rikimatsumoto/streamlit-naivedcf/README.md

 # 📊 DCF Analyzer — Discounted Cash Flow Web App

-A Python/Streamlit web app that automatically calculates the intrinsic value of any publicly traded company using a Discounted Cash Flow model.
+A Python/Streamlit web app that automatically calculates the intrinsic value of any publicly traded company using a simple Discounted Cash Flow model.

 ## quick start